Probate Q&A Series

 • Draft a Complaint for Partition that lists all parties and ownership shares.

-• File your complaint with the clerk of superior court where the property sits.
+• File your complaint with the superior court division in the county where the property sits.

 • Serve the complaint and summons on co-owners and lienholders.